jpuritz/EecSeq/Protocol.md

 | probes (500 ng)               | 10.0 μl         |

 * Incubate at 95°C for 10 minutes, then at 65°C for 48 hours.
 Mix from time to time.
-The best is to use rotor in the hybridization oven, but it is also possible to use a standard PCR machine.
+This can be done in a standard thermocycler, but is probably best performed in an hybridization oven with a rotor.

 ### Preparation of Dynabeads

 * Resuspend well Dynabeads M-280 (10 mg/ml).
-2. Dispense 10 μl of beads in a PCR tube.
+* Dispense 10 μl of beads in a PCR tube.
-3. Wash:
+* Wash:
-    - magnetize, remove and discard supernatant,
+	* magnetize, remove and discard supernatant,
-    - resuspend in 200 μl of TEN.
+	* resuspend in 200 μl of TEN.

-4. Perform previous step 3 times in total.
+* Repeat the wash two times for a total of three washes
-5. Store in 200 μl of TEN at room temperature until use.
+* Store in 200 μl of TEN at room temperature until use.

-  * If more captures are expected, increase the initial amount of beads accordingly, transfer the final resupension into an eppendorf tube and add the appropriate volume of TEN (10 μl of beads should be resuspended in 200 μl of TEN).
+If more captures are expected, increase the initial amount of beads accordingly, transfer the final resupension into an eppendorf tube and add the appropriate volume of TEN (10 μl of beads should be resuspended in 200 μl of TEN).

 ### Washes

 * Add 40 μl of the hybridization mixture to 200ul of Dynabeads
 * Gently mix with pippette or inverting tube
 * Incubate 30 min at room temperature.
 * Place on the magnet
 * Remove supernatant and retain in case of DNA loss.
-* Resuspend beads in 200 μl of 65°C 1x SSC / 0.1% SDS.
+* Resuspend beads in 200 μl of **65°C 1x SSC / 0.1% SDS**.
 * Mix well and incubate for 15 min, 65°C.
 * Place on the magnet
 * Remove supernatant and retain in case of DNA loss.
-* Replace with 200 μl of 65°C 1x SSC / 0.1% SDS.
+* Replace with 200 μl of **65°C 1x SSC / 0.1% SDS**.
 * Mix well and incubate for 10 min, 65°C.
 * Place on the magnet
 * Remove supernatant and retain in case of DNA loss.
-* Replace with 200 μl of 0.5x SSC / 0.1% SDS.
+* Replace with 200 μl of **0.5x SSC / 0.1% SDS**.
 * Mix well, incubate for 10 min, 65°C.
 * Place on the magnet
 * Remove supernatant and retain in case of DNA loss.
-* Replace with 200 μl of 0.1x SSC / 0.1% SDS.
+* Replace with 200 μl of **0.1x SSC / 0.1% SDS**.
 * Mix well, incubate for 10 min, 65°C.
 * Place on the magnet
 * Remove supernatant and retain in case of DNA loss.
-* Replace with 30 μl of 80°C H20
+* Replace with 22 μl of 80°C H20
 * Mix well, incubate for for 10 min, 80°C.
 * Place on magnet
-* Remove and **SAVE** supernatant (this contains the hybridization-enriched products)
+* Remove and **SAVE THE SUPERNATANT** (this contains the hybridization-enriched fragments)
 * Discard the beads.

 ### Library re-amplification